tekinosman/cloze-sequence/README.md

 ### Why is @@@ used as a delimiter?

-Because it is the only delimiter that (I found) has the least clashes and chances of being used for other purposes.
+Because it is the delimiter that (I found) has the least clashes and chances of being used for other purposes.

 ### Why a template and not a plugin?